ZanyaNova/Saberis2Jobber/planning-conversation.md

 "Send Items to Jobber Quote" Button: A large, primary action button.
 It is the main call to action.
 "Configure Surcharges" Button: A secondary button located near the "Send" button.
 Clicking this does not submit the form but instead reveals the Surcharge Panel directly below it.
 The Surcharge Panel (Initially Hidden):
 Default Surcharge Field: A number input at the top labeled "Default Surcharge %".
-Changing this value will dynamically update any catalogue fields below that haven't been manually edited.
-Catalogue List: A unique, alphabetized list of all cabinet catalogues from the currently selected Saberis exports.
+Changing this value will dynamically update any catalog fields below that haven't been manually edited. catalog List: A unique, alphabetized list of all cabinet catalogs from the currently selected Saberis exports.
 Each item has:
-The Catalogue Name (e.g., "KWP_24C1").
+The catalog Name (e.g., "KWP_24C1").
 A number input field for its specific surcharge, pre-populated with the default value.
 Pushback, Simplifications, and Standard Practices
 You asked for thoughts on this design.
 Here are some considerations based on standard UI practices.